Hey đź‘‹. I’m Matt.

 Teams I’ve managed:

-• The product management team for Production Engineering at Target
+• The product management team for Production Engineering at Target, including DevEx, SRE, and incident response

 • The product, program, and content teams behind Red Hat’s digital communities, including Opensource.com

-• The community and marketing teams at Sensu, from seed to series A
+• Community and marketing teams at Sensu, from seed to series A

-• Leading the vision for EMC’s advocacy program
+• Leading the vision for EMC’s first international community advocacy and gamification programs

 Communities I’m a part of: